-Effective January 1, 2008, the Company implemented SFAS No. 157, "Fair Value Measurements" ("SFAS No. 157"), for its financial assets and liabilities that are re-measured and reported at fair value at each reporting period and non-financial assets and liabilities that are re-measured and reported at fair value at least annually (see Note 6).
-In accordance with the provisions of FASB Staff Position ("FSP") No. FAS 157-2, "Effective Date of FASB Statement No. 157," the Company elected to defer until January 1, 2009 the implementation of SFAS No. 157 as it relates to its non-financial assets and non-financial liabilities that are recognized and disclosed at fair value in the financial statements on a nonrecurring basis.
+As of January 1, 2008, the Company adopted a then-newly-required accounting standard related to fair value measurements for its financial assets and liabilities that are re-measured and reported at fair value at each reporting period and non-financial assets and liabilities that are recognized or disclosed at fair value on a recurring basis (at least annually) (see Note 6).
+As of January 1, 2009, the Company adopted that same accounting standard as it relates to its non-financial assets and liabilities that are recognized or disclosed at fair value on a nonrecurring basis.

-SFAS No. 157 defines fair value as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
-The Company has certain financial assets and liabilities recorded at fair value (principally cash equivalents and short- and long-term marketable securities) that have been classified as Level 1, 2 or 3 within the fair value hierarchy as described in SFAS No. 157.
-Fair values determined by Level 1 inputs utilize quoted prices (unadjusted) in active markets for identical assets or liabilities that the Company has the ability to access.
+The authoritative guidance for fair value measurements defines fair value as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
+The Company has certain financial assets and liabilities recorded at fair value (principally cash equivalents and short-and long-term marketable securities) that have been classified as Level 1, 2 or 3 within the fair value hierarchy as described in the guidance.
+Fair values determined by Level 1 inputs utilize quoted prices (unadjusted) in accessible active markets for identical assets or liabilities.
 Fair values determined by Level 2 inputs utilize data points that are observable, such as quoted prices, interest rates and yield curves.
-Fair values determined by Level 3 inputs utilize unobservable data points for the asset or liability.
+Fair values determined by Level 3 inputs are based on unobservable data points for the asset or liability.

-The amounts reflected in the consolidated balance sheets for accounts receivable, other current assets, accounts payable, accrued liabilities and other current liabilities approximate their fair values due to their short-term maturities.
-The fair value and the carrying amount of the Company's 1% convertible senior notes were

-\$221.0 million and \$199.9 million, respectively, as of December 31, 2008.
+The amounts reflected in the consolidated balance sheets for accounts receivable, other current assets, accounts payable, accrued liabilities and other current liabilities approximate their fair values due to their shortterm maturities.
+The fair value and the carrying amount of the Company's 1% convertible senior notes were \$337.6 million and \$199.8 million, respectively, as of December 31, 2009.
 The fair value is based upon the trading price of the debt.
 The Company maintains the majority of its cash, cash equivalents and marketable securities balances principally with domestic financial institutions that the Company believes to be of high credit standing.
-The Company believes that, as of December 31, 2008, its concentration of credit risk related to cash equivalents and marketable securities was not significant, except as described below with respect to its investments in auction rate securities.
+The Company believes that, as of December 31, 2009, its concentration of credit risk related to cash equivalents and marketable securities was not significant, except as described below with respect to its investments in auction rate securities.
 Concentrations of credit risk with respect to accounts receivable are primarily limited to certain customers to which the Company makes substantial sales.
 The Company's customer base consists of a large number of geographically dispersed customers diversified across several industries.
 To reduce risk, the Company routinely assesses the financial strength of its customers.
 Based on such assessments, the Company believes that its accounts receivable credit risk exposure is limited.
-For the years ended December 31, 2008, 2007 and 2006, no customer accounted for more than 10% of total revenues.
-As of December 31, 2008 and 2007, no customer had an account receivable balance greater than 10% of total accounts receivable.
-The Company believes that, as of December 31, 2008, its concentration of credit risk related to accounts receivable was not significant.
+For the years ended December 31, 2009, 2008 and 2007, no customer accounted for more than 10% of total revenues.
+As of December 31, 2009 and 2008, no customer had an account receivable balance greater than 10% of total accounts receivable.
+The Company believes that, as of December 31, 2009, its concentration of credit risk related to accounts receivable was not significant.